nielsvm/acquia_purge/README.txt

 ║                          ║       ║ $conf['acquia_purge_http'] = FALSE;       ║
 ║                          ║       ║                                           ║
 ║                          ║       ║                                           ║
-║ acquia_purge_https       ║ FALSE ║ Experimental https:// scheme support,     ║
+║ acquia_purge_https       ║ FALSE ║ EXPERIMENTAL https:// scheme support,     ║
 ║                          ║       ║ disabled by default.
 Once enabled the     ║
 ║                          ║       ║ total amount of work done will double,    ║
 ║                          ║       ║ so monitor your system closely and        ║